Finding Joy: How to Thrive In the Pandemic Wall

 Move your body.

 I’ve started doing ballet once a week.
 The class is within walking distance of my home, and it’s been an incredibly enjoyable way to move my body.
 It has nothing to do with fitness, and everything to do with wanting to dance and leave the house.
-I also happen to LOVE classical music so that’s an added bonus.
+I also happen to LOVE classical music so that’s a bonus.

 I’ve masked up, pulled on my slippers, and laughed at unbalanced pirouettes.
 But I enjoy every minute of it, including the short walk down the block.
 The movement doesn’t have to be a class or a workout, even a walk is something.
 And weather excuses are lame so pick something simple and start slow!